 As a result of the previous three points, you have the access and flexibility to choose from a greater pool of innovative features to benefit from and expand your development and deployment capabilities.
 This enables you to test and deliver innovative solutions quickly and efficiently.

-5. High Availability and Disaster Recovery
+5. High Availability

 If you have been following the news, you already know about the recent multiple outages a major cloud provider encountered, which took down many services and affected thousands of customers.
 Having your services running or ready to run on another cloud in case of a disaster will protect your data and critical business applications in case of such outages ensuring business continuity and avoiding revenue loss.